situx/spec-md-jtf/spec/Markdown.md

 ### Medium

 JTF includes predefined classifications of cuneiform artefact types.
-This section introduces the keywords used in JTF to describe the different types of cuneiform artefacts.
+This section introduces the keywords used in JTF to describe the different types of cuneiform artifacts.
 These types are consistent with types used in major cuneiform artifact repositories such as the [Cuneiform Digital Library Initiative (CDLI)](https://cdli.mpiwg-berlin.mpg.de) and [ORACC](https://oracc.museum.upenn.edu)

-#### Cuneiform artefact types
+#### Cuneiform artifact types

-* Cuneiform tablet: *tablet*
-*
+Tablet
+: An artifact in the shape of a tablet with one or many impressions

+Envelope
+: An artifact in the shape of an envelope that may encompass another cuneiform artifact, e.g. a tablet

 ### Layout